 Descriptive statistics by groups were expressed as mean ± SEM for continuous variables.
 Statistical significances were determined using a 2-tailed Student’s t test or 2-way ANOVA, followed by a Bonferroni multiple comparisons post hoc test, allowing comparisons between groups versus control, assuming the normal distribution of the variable and the variance homoscedasticity.
 Statistical analyses were performed using GraphPad Prism version 5.02 for Windows, GraphPad Software, La Jolla California USA.
 A P value of less than 0.05 was considered significant. n=5 animals/group.

-Neuromuscular impairment in CMT mouse at 6
+Neuromuscular impairment in CMT mouse at 6 months old

 Three different behavioral tests were used to evaluate the neuromuscular impairment of CMT mice: cross time of the balance beam to evaluate walking performance, rotarod latency to study coordination and equilibrium, and Kondziela’ inverted screen test to determine neuromuscular strength.